akkountrekover20/tcp-wrapper-country-filter/.github/SECURITY.md

 We take **ALL** security related bugs and issues very seriously.

-If you think you have identified a security related issue, please report it immediately to the [Wolfsoftware Security Team](discosure@wolfsoftware.com) and include the word "SECURITY" in the subject line.
+If you think you have identified a security related issue, please [report it immediately](mailto:disclose@wolfsoftware.com) and include the word "SECURITY" in the subject line.
 If you are not sure, don’t worry.
 Better safe than sorry – just send an email.

 * Please provide as much information as you can.
 * Please do not open issues related to any security concerns publicly.